mbloch/mapshaper/docs/guides/projections.html.md

 ### Butterfly and Cahill-Keyes projections

-These projections divide the globe into eight triangles.
-The first two arrange the triangles in a butterfly shape; the third uses an M-shaped arrangement.
+These projections divide the globe into eight tetrahedral faces.
+The first two arrange the triangular faces in a butterfly layout similar to the butterfly maps of Bernard Cahill and Steve Watterman, but use Gene Keyes's facet projection; the third (`cahill_keyes`) uses Gene Keyes's M-shaped arrangement and facet projection.

 ![Butterfly projection, Pacific and Atlantic aspects](/docs/images/butterfly-projection.png)